AnyFetch/developers.anyfetch.com/blueprint.md

 ### Update a document [PATCH]
 Update a document already present on the Fetch API.
-The `id` of the document (or it's `identifier`) should be specified.
+The `id` of the document (or its `identifier`) should be specified.

 > **Note:** for ease of use, you can use POST and PATCH on this endpoint.
 This allows provider to abstract whether the document already exists or not.